qixils/gdq-discord-schedule/README.md

 Set the global variables at the top of the file appropriately, particularly the event ID which is required to know which event to load.

+Create a `token.txt` file with a Discord bot token contained within.

 Run with `python3 main.py`